mramshaw/Alexa-Stuff/README.md

 It's a little too early for me to say, but if you're single (Honey, I had a dream you were talking to some woman named Alexa ?!?!) it probably makes a good bedside radio/alarm clock.

+#### Alarms

+For instance:

+    "Alexa, set an alarm for 5 minutes"

+    "Five minutes, starting now"

+    [Five minutes passes.]

+    [Alexa devices chimes.]

+    "Alexa, cancel the alarm."
+[Or you could press the wake button.]

+Timers and alarms can be named, and you can have up to 100 of them.

+Apparently they do not depend on the cloud either, being device-resident.

+#### As a reference

+For those hard-to-spell words:

+    "Alexa, how do you spell Wikipedia?"

+[She also knows weights and measures too.]

+#### As a sleep aid

+If you are having trouble sleeping:

+    "Alexa, open Rain Sounds"

+[There are far too many of these to be specific, but you can probably find one you like.]

+If you pair Alexa to your smartphone, she can dial numbers for you (but your smartphone could probably already do this).

+#### Wikipedia

+Perhaps my favourite skill:

+    "Alexa, Wikipedia: Hanoi"

+[She gives the first paragraph or so; you can ask for more if you wish.]

 ## Bits and bobs of stuff for Alexa development

 Now follows some random stuff loosely oriented around being an Alexa developer.